-What are "urgently needed services"?
+What are urgently needed services?

-An "urgently needed service" is a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-For example, an unforeseen flare-up of a known condition that you have or a severe sore throat that occurs over the weekend.
-Urgently needed services may be furnished by out of-network providers when it is unreasonable, given your circumstances, to obtain immediate care from network providers.
+An urgently needed service is a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+For example, an unforeseen flare-up of a known condition

 Contracted urgent care providers can be found on our website, BSWHealthPlan.com/Medicare, in the online provider directory, or you may contact Customer Service at the number on the back of this booklet for assistance in locating contracted urgent care providers.